About the course

 - corporate finance

+MSc Finance and Investment is taught at Essex Business School.
 We’re ranked in the top 25 in the UK for research excellence (REF, 2014) and we embed the latest academic thinking in our teaching to ensure you experience the cutting-edge of contemporary finance.
+We’re an internationally diverse school, with our Masters students joining us from more than 40 countries.

 Our MSc Finance and Investment covers more than 70% of the Chartered Financial Analyst (CFA) Programme Candidate Body of Knowledge, and has accordingly received CFA Institute University Recognition.